-Gallbladder polyp is the bulge of gallbladder mucosa and protrudes into the gallbladder cavity.
-The prevalence of gallbladder polyps in adults is estimated to be between 0.3% and 12.3%.
-However, only 5% of polyps are considered "real" gallbladder polyps, which means that they are malignant or have malignant potential.
-The main radiological method for diagnosing and monitoring gallbladder polyps is transabdominal ultrasonography.
-However, there is evidence that other examination methods such as endoscopic ultrasonography can improve the diagnostic accuracy.
-These issues will be discussed in turn during the course of this review.
+A gallbladder polyp is an elevation of the gallbladder mucosa that protrudes into the gallbladder lumen.
+Gallbladder polyps have an estimated prevalence in adults of between 0.3%-12.3%.
+However, only 5% of polyps are considered to be "true" gallbladder polyps, meaning that they are malignant or have malignant potential.
+The main radiological modality used for diagnosing and surveilling gallbladder polyps is transabdominal ultrasonography.
+However, evidence shows that other modalities such as endoscopic ultrasound may improve diagnostic accuracy.
+These are discussed in turn during the course of this review.

 Be sure to eat breakfast